 If you're ready to take the next steps into the property sector, or to expand your existing portfolio, it's important to work with a lender who can offer you a service that's bespoke to your needs.
-At Investec Private Bank, we work closely with private equity and venture capital professionals to make sure we're delivering lending solutions that take into account their unique earning position and asset base.
+At Investec Private Bank, we work closely with property investors to make sure we're delivering lending solutions that take into account their unique earning position and asset base.